51% Attack

 Current Network Hashrate:

 A 51% attack refers to the act of intentionally building a new longest chain of blocks to replace blocks already in the blockchain.
-This allows you to replace transactions that had previously been mined in to the blockchain.
+This allows you to replace transactions that have previously been mined into the blockchain.

 This kind of attack is easiest to perform when you have a majority of the mining power, which is why it's referred to as a "majority attack" or a "51% attack".